-&lt;sup>8 Report at 32-33.
+6 Report at 32-33.

-&lt;sup>9 Report at 32-33.
+7 Report at 32-33.

-89. Residents expected to be searched after they came back from a smoke break from the on-premises patio area, despite the fact that the area was secured and there was no actual risk that residents could bring contraband into the facility from the patio.
+- 104. From March to May 2020, Ms. Utzman was invasively searched by staff at La Mesa, including when she entered the shelter, after brief smoke breaks outside with staff supervision, and even after using the restroom.
+Sometimes these searches would occur multiple times in a single day or even when Ms. Utzman had not left the shelter.
+At least half a dozen times, staff members obligated Ms. Utzman to submit to the same search: demanding that she stand up straight, spread her feet apart, pull out her bra, shake her breasts, and pull out her waistband away from her hip so that staff could look down her pants.
+Many times, these intrusive searches occurred in front of staff members and residents often male and in full view of the shelter security camera. - 105.
+Defendants' repeated searches were unreasonably invasive.
+On one occasion, Ms. Utzman was wearing a tank top, and a security guard searched Ms. Utzman by patting her bare shoulders and arms.
+There was no justifiable basis for patting down exposed skin. - 106.
+Residents endured searches after they came back from a smoke break from the on-premises patio area, despite the fact that the area was secured and there was no actual risk that residents could bring contraband into the facility from the patio.
 However, not everyone was searched and not everyone was searched in the same manner.
 The guard that was on duty when Ms. Utzman went out for a smoke, determined the level of intrusiveness the search was going to be.
 Unfortunately for Ms. Utzman, almost all the guards searched her intrusively.
 Specifically, when staff members Elliot Recendiz or Asia Chaney were on duty, she would always get searched intrusively.
-When Ms. Utzman complained about these searches, La Mesa staff told her that the City of Anaheim required them.

-90. Although male residents are also subject to searches when they return to the facilities, these searches are significantly less intrusive.
-Staff only pat down the outside of the men's clothing, have them remove their shoes, and sometimes makes the men roll-up their pants legs to show their socks.
-Men do not have to lift up their shirts or pull out their pant waistbands in order for staff to check if they have any contraband near their private areas.
-They are not ordered to expose their private body parts during searches, while female residents are required to expose their breasts and sometimes endure their breasts being touched by security, often in front of male security and other residents.
+When Ms. Utzman complained about these searches, La Mesa staff told her that the City of Anaheim required them. - 107.
+Although male residents were also subject to searches when they returned to La Mesa, these searches were significantly less intrusive.
+Staff only patted down the outside of the men's clothing, had them remove their shoes, and sometimes made the men roll-up their pants legs to show their socks.
+Men did not have to lift up their shirts or pull out their pant waistbands in order for staff to check if they had any contraband near their private areas.
+They were not ordered to expose their private body parts during searches, while female residents were required to expose their breasts and sometimes suffered security staff touching their breasts, often in front of male security and other residents.